lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Trying to build a habit of daily sketching
 - Leftism
 - Anarchism
-- Bullet Journal-ing for productivity
 - Learning React
+- RPGs

-Currently reading: _A Brief History of Neoliberalism_ by David Harvey
+Currently reading: _Sense and Sensibility_ by Jane Austen